vocalpy/vocalpy.github.io/docs/index.md

 acoustic communication in animals: from fly buzzes to human speech, and any other vocalizations you can think of, including bird songs, bat calls, dolphin whistles, and mouse squeaks.
-The software consists of a set of interopable Python packages built around a core library, also named VocalPy.
+The software consists of a set of interoperable Python packages built around a core library, also named VocalPy.
 Our goal is to build a sustainable community of users, maintainers, and developers of the software,